Intensive Outpatient Program (IOP)

 • Tips to stay motivated and willing throughout behavioral therapy

-Behavioral therapy- exposure response prevention begins.
-A collaborative approach occurs where the therapist and patient work alongside one another during exposures.
+Exposure response prevention begins!
+The therapist will take a collaborative approach, working alongside the client during exposures.
 The type of exposure the patients work on depends on the details outlined in their fear structure analysis.
 Exposures completed in session help the patient gain confidence so they can do them on their own.

 Ready to Start Your Healing Journey?